Tembetá

-A tembetá (Guaraní language: tembe: lip, ita: stone.) or barbote (Argentina) is a metal or stone rod placed in lower lip piercings by members of some indigenous peoples in South America.
+A tembetá or barbote (Argentina) is a metal or stone rod placed in lower lip piercings by members of some indigenous peoples in South America.
 It has been used since the Neolithic period by different human groups for body modification, spiritual protection, and indication of sexual maturity.

 Pre-Columbian use

 According to the first studies of Jorge Fernández, tembetás originated in Planalto, Brazil.
 Their use expanded as far south as El Quisco, Chile, and they were adopted by indigenous groups such as the Guarani, Tupi, and Chiriguano peoples.

 Sociological importance

 The tembetá played a part in initiation ceremonies, signifying the entry of young men into adult life.
 After these ceremonies, the men could marry and acquire the responsibilities of an adult male.

 Corporal use and skill of placement

 The tembetá is a male adornment in the lower lip.
 Several men and candidates would meet and drink chicha, a fermented beverage made from maize, to dull the pain.
 A specialist would perforate the lip with a thick wooden needle.
 The tembetá would be inserted, and the person would wear it for the remainder of his life.

 Participants would ask during the ceremony that the tembetá protect its owner from death.
 To this end, it was placed near the mouth, a potential entry of damaging forces.
 Indeed, it was a very important amulet, more than an adornment.